-Turkey v Italy
+Italy respond to World Cup miss by beating Turkey

 Post update

-Attempt missed.
-Nicolò Zaniolo (Italy) left footed shot from outside the box is high and wide to the left.
-Assisted by Matteo Pessina.
+Attempt blocked.
+Cengiz Ünder (Turkey) left footed shot from outside the box is blocked.

 Post update